List of Boy Meets World characters: Mr. Feeny

 George Feeny (William Daniels) is Cory's teacher/principal, mentor, and neighbor.
 Throughout the series, Feeny tries his best to guide Cory, Shawn, and their friends as they encounter problems in their lives on their road to adulthood.
 He first appears on the show as their grade-school teacher.
 He eventually becomes their high school principal, and lastly college professor.
 While teaching at John Adams, he encounters Griffin "Griff" Hawkins, portrayed by Adam Scott, who proves to be a bit of a weakness and often leaves Feeny flustered.
 Later on in the show, Mr. Feeny becomes the mentor and idol of Eric Matthews.
 Feeny is a Boston native and enjoys gardening.
 Mr. Feeny was once married to a woman named Lillian, who died before the series began.
 Although Feeny dated another teacher named Elizabeth from Boston off-screen for 15 years.
-He later marries Dean Lila Bolander (played by William Daniels' real-life wife Bonnie Bartlett), whom he finds success after his relationship with Elizabeth.
+He later marries Dean Lila Bolander (played by William Daniels' real-life wife Bonnie Bartlett), with whom he finds success after his relationship with Elizabeth.

 He makes a brief cameo at the end of the Girl Meets World pilot episode as a figment of Cory's imagination and appeared again in the third and final season, including the series finale.